cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ## End-to-end testing

-Testing against the live production server is bad practise for unit tests, but there is nothing like the confidence you get from seeing your code work in a real environment.
-Such tests are known as *end-to-end tests*, and while they are usually too slow, brittle and unpredictable for the kind of automated testing you would want to do on a CI server or in the midst of development, they do have their place.
+Testing against the live production server is bad practice for unit tests, but there is nothing like the confidence you get from seeing your code work in a real environment.
+Such tests are known as *end-to-end tests*, and while they are usually too slow, brittle, and unpredictable for the kind of automated testing you would want to do on a CI server or in the midst of development, they do have their place.